Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Introduction

-An important milestone in the context of \rev{marsupial tethered robots} is introduced in \cite{drones7020073}, where the authors describe the development of a tethered UAV system operating alongside a UGV for inspecting stone-mine pillars and assessing structural integrity in underground mines.
+\revD{Following the tethered marsupial approach, an important milestone is introduced in \cite{oxpecter_drones7020073},} where the authors describe the development of a tethered UAV system operating alongside a UGV for inspecting stone-mine pillars and assessing structural integrity in underground mines.
 The UAV is powered via a tether from the UGV, allowing for extended operation without relying solely on its onboard battery.
 The UGV carries additional batteries, providing continuous power through the tether and effectively addressing the UAV’s flight-time limitations.
 Despite the robustness of the implemented system, the work focuses on autonomous navigation and inspection around stone pillars, rather than enabling navigation and inspection in general or more complex environments.
 Furthermore, the article does not provide an analysis of the UAV’s long-term inspection capabilities.
 A similar collaborative UAV-UGV system connected by a power tether is presented in \cite{6961531}.
 This system leverages the strengths of both platforms to extend autonomous navigation in partially mapped environments: the UGV, equipped with a large power supply, powers the UAV, while the UAV contributes aerial surveillance, enhanced situational awareness, and obstacle detection for the UGV.
 However, this work lacks a detailed description of the system architecture and does not analyze flight duration.